Welcome

 Benefits

 Competitive health, dental and vision insurance are provided.
 Disability insurance is also included.
 Multiple sets of scrubs and white coats are provided free of charge.
 Call money to be used at the cafeteria and in-house eateries is allotted to each resident according to the average number of calls per PGY year.
 Senior residents (PGY3 & 4) are permitted to moonlight on the Neurology, Epilepsy and NICU services.
-Residents are provided with the opportunity to attend national meetings to present their research, with financial support from the department.
 The department also sponsors junior membership in the American Academy of Neurology for all residents.
 Four weeks are allotted for vacation each year, which includes a one-week holiday block.
-Our residents are given a $500 educational fund to be used towards books or other learning resources during their training.
+Our residents are given a yearly educational fund of $1000 and support to present at national meetings in the amount of $2500/year (PGY2-4).
 The on-campus Library is accessible virtually.
 References include 8000+ clinical texts, 900+ journals.
-Cleveland Clinic offers a Health Fitness Center on campus at employee reduced rates as well as many resources available to you to support your health and well-being.
+Cleveland Clinic offers a Health Fitness Center on campus as well as many resources available to you to support your health and well-being.

 Additional Program Benefits